 A biosimilar is a biologic drug that is highly similar in structure and function to a licensed reference product.
 In contrast to a generic (which is a small molecule that can be predictably duplicated), a biosimilar is a larger and more complex molecule that can be sensitive to changes in the manufacturing process.
-The FDA requires that manufacturers demonstrate that there are no clinically meaningful differences in safety, purity, and potency between the biosimilar and the reference product.54 The Biologics Price Competition and Innovation Act (BPCI) of 2009 created an abbreviated licensure pathway for products shown to be biosimilar to or interchangeable with an FDA licensed reference product.55 In Europe, the European Medicines Agency requires that the two products show evidence of similarity in quality, safety, and efficacy.
+The FDA requires that manufacturers demonstrate that there are no clinically meaningful differences in safety, purity, and potency between the biosimilar and the reference product.27 The Biologics Price Competition and Innovation Act (BPCI) of 2009 created an abbreviated licensure pathway for products shown to be biosimilar to or interchangeable with an FDA licensed reference product.28 In Europe, the European Medicines Agency requires that the two products show evidence of similarity in quality, safety, and efficacy.

 The FDA approval pathways for biologics and for biosimilars are different.
 Under the Public Health Service Act, the standard pathway for approval of biologics is described in Section 351 (A).
-The application requires all information regarding safety and effectiveness of a biologic product.
+The application requires all information regarding safety and efficacy of a biologic product.
 It is considered a standalone application and does not depend on any other drug or biologic.
 Approval via the 351 (K) pathway is for biosimilars.
 This application is submitted for approval to receive FDA designation as a biosimilar or the more stringent interchangeable designation.
 The proposed biosimilar must have the same mechanism of action for the intended condition(s) of use.
 The route of administration, dose form, and strength must be the same as that of the reference product.
 Applications are also required to provide details about product manufacturing to ensure safety and efficiency of manufacturing plant and process.
-Of note, once a biosimilar has been approved, it may be prescribed for any indication allowed for the reference product, even if the biosimilar has not been studied in that patient population.56 Biosimilars may be approved for indications for which the reference product has been approved through the process of extrapolation.56
+Of note, once a biosimilar has been approved, it may be prescribed for any indication allowed for the reference product, even if the biosimilar has not been studied in that patient population.29 Biosimilars may be approved for indications for which the reference product has been approved through the process of extrapolation.29

-Interchangeability as defined for a biologic product means that the biologic product may be substituted for the reference product without the intervention of the health care provider who prescribed the reference product.56 The standards for designation as "interchangeable" include those required to be approved as a biosimilar.
+Interchangeability as defined for a biosimilar means that the product may be substituted for the reference product without the intervention of the health care provider who prescribed the reference product.29 The standards for designation as "interchangeable" include those required to be approved as a biosimilar.
 In addition, manufacturers must demonstrate that the safety and efficacy of alternating or switching between the interchangeable agent or the reference product is non-inferior to continuing the reference product without switching.

 Biosimilar naming follows a standard approach.
 Each nonproprietary name for a biological product includes the reference product name followed by a hyphen and a four-letter suffix.
-For example, the biosimilar example used in this report is infliximab-dyyb.
-The reference biologic for infliximabdyyb is infliximab.57
+For example, the biosimilar in this report is infliximab-dyyb.
+The reference product for infliximab-dyyb is infliximab.30

-As implied by its name, the Biologics Price Competition and Innovation Act was intended to increase competition in the marketplace and decrease cost, analogous to what occurred when generic drug legislation was passed.
-Although more than 20 biosimilars have been approved, significant cost reductions have not been observed in the US and the uptake of biosimilars has been modest.
-No biologics have yet been approved as "interchangeable."
+As implied by its name, the BPCI was intended to increase competition in the marketplace and decrease cost, analogous to what occurred when generic drug legislation was passed.
+Although more than 20 biosimilars have been approved, the uptake of biosimilars has been modest and because of this, significant cost reductions have not been observed in the US.
+No biologics have yet been designated as "interchangeable."

-Infliximab Biosimilar (Inflectra/CT-P13/Infliximab-dyyb)
+Example: Infliximab Biosimilar(Inflectra/CT-P13/Infliximab-dyyb)